-- Contact your National Statistics Office and ask for data on the situation of persons with disabilities.
-Inquire what type of data is collected or disaggregated on the situation of persons with disabilities in line with UNCRPD and the global SDG indicator framework. - Check out government funded research institutions to see if they are publishing reports that include data on persons with disabilities - Check out if the report your government makes to the UNCRPD committee includes data. - Follow the UNCRPD committee discussions on your countries report and see if they include a recommendation for better data on disability. - Recommendations by the Committee are found here.
-Use the recommendation for your formulating messaging for your data advocacy work.
+- Contact your National Statistical Office and ask for data on the situation of persons with disabilities.
+Inquire what type of data is collected or disaggregated on the situation of persons with disabilities in line with UNCRPD and the global SDG indicator framework. - Check out government funded research institutions to check if they are publishing reports that include data on persons with disabilities. - Check out if the report your government makes to the UNCRPD committee includes data. - Follow the UNCRPD committee discussions on your country's report and check if a recommendation for better data on persons with disabilities is included. - Recommendations by the Committee are found here.
+Use the relevant recommendations to formulate advocacy messages in your data work.

-How can UNCRPD committee recommendations be translated into advocacy for better data.
+How can UNCRPD committee recommendations be translated into advocacy for better data?

-Some examples of UNCRPD recommendations on improving data collection
+Examples of UNCRPD recommendations to improve data collection: